 Property measurement standards differ drastically around the world.
 It means that the same building could be up to 24% different in size depending on the standard used.
 In an interconnected global marketplace this inconsistency leads to confusion and risk for all property owners, occupiers and investors, especially those that operate across borders.
 Fundamentally it makes analysing property portfolios incredibly difficult.

 More than 70 professional and standards bodies, including RICS, make up the IPMS Coalition, which will establish a common standard for measuring property, enhancing transparency and comparability in real estate.
-IPMS for Offices was published in November 2014.
-IPMS for Residential Property is due in 2016, followed by versions for industrial and then retail property.
+IPMS: Office Buildings was published in November 2014.
+IPMS: Residential Buildings was released in September 2016 and will be followed by versions for industrial and then retail property.

 RICS Property Measurement, 1st edition updates the RICS Code of Measuring Practice, 6th edition and incorporates International Property Measurement Standards (IPMS).

 International Construction Measurement Standards (ICMS)

 The standards used to calculate the cost of construction projects differ markedly throughout the world.
 In simple terms the ‘line items’ which make up the project cost total differ depending on where the project is being carried out.
 This makes it difficult to understand and compare project costs between markets.
 It also compromises our ability to interpret the social, economic and environmental ‘footprint’ of a construction project on a consistent basis.

 Formed in 2015 the ICMS Coalition totals more than 30 professional and standards bodies from around the world.
 It is developing and implementing the first international standard for measuring construction costs.
 It will enhance transparency and help to de-risk investment in construction projects.